Updated

 Ingredients

-- 1½ teaspoons water 7 grams
+- 1½ tsp water 7 grams

-- ½ teaspoon unflavored powdered gelatin
+- ½ tsp unflavored powdered gelatin

 - 1½ cups heavy cream 341 grams, cold

-- 2 teaspoons powdered sugar 5 grams
+- 2 tsp powdered sugar 5 grams

 Instructions

 - Add the water to a microwave-safe bowl and sprinkle the gelatin on top.
 Give it a few stirs and let it stand 3 minutes.
 After 3 minutes, stir gently and microwave on high 5 seconds.
 Stir and microwave another 5 seconds.
 The gelatin should be dissolved and liquefied – if not, microwave an additional 3-5 seconds.
-Set aside to cool.1½ teaspoons water, ½ teaspoon unflavored powdered gelatin
+Set aside to cool.1½ tsp water, ½ tsp unflavored powdered gelatin

 - Increase the speed to medium, and when the mixture visibly thickens and begins leaving a trail in the cream, slowly add the gelatin water.